Half of a Yellow Sun (film): Production

+Release

+The film was officially released in cinemas in Nigeria on 1 August 2014, having had a BFI London Film Festival premiere in October 2013.

 Reception

 Critical response

 Half of a Yellow Sun received a mixed reception from critics.
 The film has a 50% aggregate rating on Rotten Tomatoes based on 53 reviews.
 The site's consensus states: "While it doesn't quite do justice to the source material, Half of a Yellow Sun adapts Chimamanda Ngozi Adichie's novel with committed performances and narrative nuance".
 Leslie Felperin of The Hollywood Reporter writes that it "is the kind of ambitious literary adaptation that wants it all kinds of ways, not all of them compatible" and that "the script is studded with great leaden lumps of expository dialogue".
 Nollywood Reinvented acknowledges that the film "is nowhere as good as the book", however, it points out that "Even though the movie does not recreate the emotions of the book, it creates its own emotions".
 The magazine praised the crew and cast, writing that "the movie builds on amazing sets, actors, supporting actors, and music", but the characters lack depth.
 Peter Bradshaw gave the film 2 out of 5 stars, also commenting that "there is a heartfelt quality" but that "unfortunately, the film is often stately and sluggish with some very daytime-soapy moments of emotional revelation.
 At other times, it looks more like a filmed theatrical piece".
 Robert Abele of the Los Angeles Times writes that the film "certainly makes for an honourably propulsive wartime soap", and "it's just not stirring enough as historical drama."

-On 17 February 2014, Nigerian musician, D'banj released a music video for his track entitled "Bother You".
+On 17 February 2014, Nigerian musician D'banj released a music video for his track entitled "Bother You".
 He told Digital Spy that he was inspired by the film.
-Roger's Movie Nation compared the film to Gone With the Wind (film) following same depiction of "intuitive female character s, expecting the worst from the politicians, instantly realizing when their man is cheating".
+Roger's Movie Nation compared the film to Gone With the Wind (film) following a similar depiction of "intuitive female characters, expecting the worst from the politicians, instantly realizing when their man is cheating".
 Although it praises characters played by Rose and Ejiofor as "giving enough pathos to make the history lessons sink in" as well as writing that the film "immerses us in the refugee's plight in such wars – fleeing the front lines as the fighting closes in, witnessing the savagery of tribe-on-tribe (Igbo vs. Fulani) genocide, and getting by with the help of a loyal servant, simple servant", it criticises it as having "a bit of a muddle and a touch too soap operatic".

 Accolades

-Half of a Yellow Sun had six award nominations.
+Half of a Yellow Sun received six award nominations.